- This event has passed.

 11 October @ 5:00 pm - 7:00 pm

 As part of our work to create an enduring philanthropic community for all the people of Park City, Park City Community Foundation is hosting a Crest Speaker Series event on October 11, 2018.
-The event will include a panel discussion with Wendy Fisher, Bob Richer and Scott Loomis on the desire to protect open space and its effect on affordable housing in Summit County.
+The event will include a panel discussion with Bruce Erikson, Wendy Fisher, Scott Loomis and Bob Richer on our community’s desire to to both protect open space and build more affordable housing in Summit County.

 Wendy Fisher, Executive Director of Utah Open Lands